nda1997/ghi-chep-chung/openstack/install-openstack/install-manual-ubuntu20.md

 - Tạo DB
 ```
 CREATE DATABASE placement;
-GRANT ALL PRIVILEGES ON placement.* TO 'placement'@'localhost' IDENTIFIED BY 'PLACEMENT_DBPASS';
+GRANT ALL PRIVILEGES ON placement.* TO 'placement'@'localhost' IDENTIFIED BY 'placement';
-GRANT ALL PRIVILEGES ON placement.* TO 'placement'@'%' IDENTIFIED BY 'PLACEMENT_DBPASS';
+GRANT ALL PRIVILEGES ON placement.* TO 'placement'@'%' IDENTIFIED BY 'placement';
 ```
 - Tạo user cho service placement và thêm quyền
 ```